BYUCamachoLab/Photonics-Bootcamp/book/pages/wsl.md

 4. From the Start menu, run Ubuntu.
 5. On the first run, set up a new user account on the Linux machinen (username and password, which can be different from your Windows machine).

-## Install VSCode
-You now need to install VSCode.
-Refer to the chapter on VSCode [here](/pages/vscode.md), which explains what VSCode is and how to install it.

-Open VSCode.
-You can setup a theme and other things.
-If you are using WSL, make sure to [open VSCode in your WSL environment](https://code.visualstudio.com/docs/remote/wsl#_open-a-remote-folder-or-workspace).
-You can check this by checking the green box in the bottom left-hand corner.
-If VSCode is connected to WSL it will say "WSL" in this box.
-If it doesn't then click the green box.
-A menu will pop up.
-Click the option "Connect to WSL" and VSCode will now be connected to WSL.

 <!-- ## Setup Script
 To install Miniconda and KLayouts we have created a setup script you can download [here](../scripts/setup.sh).
 If you want to install these manual, skip this step by going to the [next page](/pages/git_and_github).